-- .1 Shall be responsible to the Referee for the supervision of the following:

-- A The entry and registration process

-- B Clerk of Course

-- C Timing Equipment Operator - D Scoring personnel - E Other administrative personnel - .2 Shall be responsible to the Referee for: - A The accurate processing of entries and scratches. - B Accurate seeding of preliminary, semi-final and final heats. - C Determination and recording of official time. - Receiving and reviewing the automatic and/or semi-automatic timing results from the Timing Equipment Operator and comparing primary timing results with the back-up timing results to determine their validity. - (2) Receiving the times recorded by the Head Lane Timers from the Chief Timer and the order of finish data from the Place Judges and using that data to the extent needed to determine the official time for each swimmer. - (3) Unless otherwise directed, notifying the Referee whenever a time obtained by the primary timing system cannot be used as the Official Time. - (4) Recording disqualifications approved by the Referee. - D Determination of the official results. - E Publication and posting of results and scores. - .3 Shall perform other duties assigned by the Referee. - 102.15 SCORERS In a scored meet, shall receive from the Administrative Official the results in timed finals, or consolation finals and championship finals for each event.
-They shall compile team and high-point scores as applicable. - 102.16 RECORDER OF RECORDS Shall obtain from the Administrative Official all times made in each event, including preliminaries and finals, shall have proper application forms and shall duly process all record claims as set forth in Article 104.
+- .1 Shall be responsible to the Referee for the supervision of the following: - A The entry and registration process - B Clerk of Course - C Timing Equipment Operator - D Scoring personnel - E Other administrative personnel - .2 Shall be responsible to the Referee for: - A The accurate processing of entries and scratches. - B Accurate seeding of preliminary, semi-final and final heats. - C Determination and recording of official time. - Receiving and reviewing the automatic and/or semi-automatic timing results from the Timing Equipment Operator and comparing primary timing results with the back-up timing results to determine their validity. - (2) Receiving the times recorded by the Head Lane Timers from the Chief Timer and the order of finish data from the Place Judges and using that data to the extent needed to determine the official time for each swimmer. - (3) Unless otherwise directed, notifying the Referee whenever a time obtained by the primary timing system cannot be used as the Official Time. - (4) Recording disqualifications approved by the Referee. - D Determination of the official results. - E Publication and posting of results and scores. - .3 Shall perform other duties assigned by the Referee.

+102.15 SCORERS - In a scored meet, shall receive from the Administrative Official the results in timed finals, or consolation finals and championship finals for each event.
+They shall compile team and high-point scores as applicable.

-102.17 TIMING PERSONNEL AND THEIR DUTIES
+102.16 TIMING PERSONNEL AND THEIR DUTIES